twiddli/lucy/README.md

 ## Features

-- Lucy can help remind you of tasks you need to do
+- Lucy can help remind you of tasks you need to do when you come back
 - Lucy can keep track of your coding session time
 - Lucy will detect and open your workspace automatically